charleshansen/mock-promises/README.md

 ```

 ###Promise Resolution Policy
 Promises often lead to other promises, for example, `promise.then(function1).then(function2)`, so we had to decide what happens to the `function2` on a promise when you execute the `function1`.
 We have chosen to force the user to explicitly ask for each callback to be executed, so that they do not accidentally execute callacks without realizing it.
-Even `executeForResolvedPromises` will only go down one level of the chain for each call.
+Even `tick` will only go down one level of the chain unless the user specifies the number of levels.
 To manually go down a promise chain, you can use `iterateForPromise`.

 ##API